 - Carbide Scratch tip satisfies EN 14565 for resilient floor coverings.
 This tip includes a 45° angle and 0.25mm radius point.

 S-20 Tungsten Carbide Contour Shear Tool is used for shearing tests.
 Precision ground, this tool features a cutting edge lapped to a 25mm radius (R25mm) with a 30° clearance.
 The edge is set at a 22° shear angle in relation to the rotation of the table and is designed to shear a groove up to 4.75mm (typical tests are between 50 to 100 mils in width).

 Over time, the scratch / shear tools will wear out.
 Due to material differences in the test specimen, there is no way to predict how long the tool will last.
-A Diamond Standardization Plate is also available to perform the standardization procedure referenced in test method ISO 4586-2.
+A Diamond Standardization Plate is also available to perform the standardization procedure referenced in historic versions of test method ISO 4586-2.
 These plates are manufactured from a high molecular weight polymethyl methacrylate (PMMA) cast sheet, and provide an inexpensive method to determine if the diamond tool is worn.
 Sold in packages of two, each plate is 4 inches square with a 1/4" center hole and is pre-dried and vacuum sealed.

 Taber recommends that an extra tool is kept on hand for standardization purposes.
 If you have access to optical measurement equipment that offers an accuracies of ±0.01mm and ±1°, you can monitor the wear on your scratch tools.
 Inspect the tool at set intervals (e.g. every 250 or 500 tests), if any flatness or other kind of damage is found the scratching tool should be rejected and replaced with a new one.